-- Best Budget Hotel in Haley Corridor: Haley Hotel – Haley Hotel features non-smoking rooms, a shared lounge, barbecue facilities, and more.
+- Budget Hotel in Haley Corridor: Haley Hotel – Haley Hotel features non-smoking rooms, a shared lounge, barbecue facilities, and more.
 There are bike rentals and a sun terrace also available at the hotel.

-- Best Luxury Hotel in Haley Corridor: The Waterman Santa Barbara – The Waterman Santa Barbara features an outdoor swimming pool, communal spaces including a dining room and kitchen, free parking, and much more.
+- Luxury Hotel in Haley Corridor: The Waterman Santa Barbara – The Waterman Santa Barbara features an outdoor swimming pool, communal spaces including a dining room and kitchen, free parking, and much more.

 See Related: Best Beach Vacations in the World

 For those who want to know where to stay in Santa Barbara for shopping, look no further.
-State Street in downtown is home to Santa Barbara’s shops, restaurants, architecture, and cultural sites.
-Whether you’re hunting for clothing, interiors, art, or name-brand stores, you’ll find it all on State Street.
+State Street downtown is home to Santa Barbara’s shops, restaurants, architecture, and cultural sites.
+Whether hunting for clothing, interiors, art, or name-brand stores, you’ll find it all on State Street.

 State Street is also home to a new promenade, converting the retail district into an expansive 10-block pedestrian walkway so visitors can explore, shop, and people-watch without worrying about car traffic.

 Start with a visit to Santa Barbara’s Funk Zone, the district filled with contemporary shops, boutiques, and unique art galleries.
 From artisan clothing shops at Love Worn to vintage and modern home goods at The Blue Door, Funk Zone’s unique and eclectic goods will serve as memorable souvenirs from your Santa Barbara trip.